Turbo Takeaways

 • Commercial and military group life insurance options

-If you have been serving on active duty, you can apply for VA-provided health care once you’ve received your retirement or separation orders.
-You can receive free healthcare in VA medical centers or from eligible healthcare service providers for up to ten years after release or discharge for any condition related to your service.
+Active-duty service members can apply for VA-provided healthcare after receiving their retirement or separation orders.
+Free healthcare is available at VA medical centers or through eligible providers for up to ten years after discharge for service-related conditions.

 Education Benefits for Veterans